StormPacer/nootils/README.md

 const map = new Remapper.Difficulty("INPUT.dat", "OUTPUT.dat");

-// Start of script, unsert your script below this line.
+// Start of script, insert your script below this line.

 Nootils.Rain(0, 20, 300) // This will add the rain effect to the opened map using magic (Remapper.activeDiff)